Boosting your SEO through natural means.

 Did you know that Google’s first page enjoys 95% of visitor attention while the second page only gets 5%?
 This is why in-depth research into keywords can lead to higher rankings on the SERPs – along with more conversions.

 This was a brief introduction to some of the key factors that influence SEO ranking and strategy.
 Like content marketing as a whole, the SEO landscape also keeps changing which is why it is important for you to take this as a starter guide and run with it.
-Good luck!
+Good luck with your organic SEO and boosting rankings!

 Readers, please share so beginning bloggers, as well as seasoned search engine marketers, discover how to use organic SEO to boost their business.

 I look forward to your views in the comments section.
-Are there any search engine marketing strategies you can suggest?
+Are there any organic SEO search engine marketing strategies you can suggest?